MuTsunTsai/vue-on-clickout/README.md

 It actually creates the "clickout" event and you simply write `v-on:clickout="..."` or `@clickout="..."` as in any other events.

+Also, Vue-On-Clickout now supports Vue 3 (as of version 3.0.0-rc.5).

 <a class="anchor" id="1"><sup>1</sup></a> Such as
 [vue-clickaway](https://www.npmjs.com/package/vue-clickaway),
 [vue-clickout](https://github.com/mrastiak/vue-clickout),